Jurickson Profar Player Props: Rockies vs. Brewers

 Jurickson Profar At The Plate

-- Profar is batting .242 with 23 doubles, two triples, seven home runs and 43 walks.
+- Profar has 23 doubles, two triples, seven home runs and 43 walks while hitting .240.

-- He has hit a home run in six games this year (6.3%), homering in 1.6% of his trips to the plate.
+- He has gone deep in 6.2% of his games this year, and 1.6% of his trips to the plate.

-- Profar has driven home a run in 25 games this season (26.0%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Profar has had at least one RBI in 25.8% of his games this year (25 of 97), with more than one RBI 10 times (10.3%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.